 What Makes B2B Recovery Different in Spain

 Ley 15/2010 — your statutory advantage.
-Spain's late payment law specifically targets commercial transactions.
-It mandates 30-day payment terms (60 days maximum by agreement) and grants creditors the right to statutory interest from the payment due date — not from when you file a claim.
-For a debt that's been outstanding for 18 months, that accrued interest can represent a meaningful addition to the recovery amount.
-This is a lever that consumer creditors don't have.
+Spain’s late payment law specifically targets commercial transactions.
+It mandates 30-day payment terms and grants creditors the right to statutory interest from the payment due date — not from when you file a claim.
+For a debt outstanding for 18 months, accrued interest can represent a meaningful addition to the recovery amount.

 The monitorio procedure favours documented B2B claims.
-Spain's fast-track payment order was designed for exactly this scenario — a creditor with a contract, invoices, and proof of delivery seeking payment from a debtor who simply hasn't paid.
-For commercial debts with solid documentation, the monitorio is efficient, relatively inexpensive, and produces an enforceable court order in as little as 20 days for uncontested claims.
+Spain’s fast-track payment order was designed for exactly this scenario — a creditor with a contract, invoices, and proof of delivery seeking payment from a debtor who simply hasn’t paid.
+For commercial debts with solid documentation, the monitorio is efficient and produces an enforceable court order in as little as 20 days for uncontested claims.

 Commercial debtor profiles are traceable.
 Spanish businesses are registered with the Registro Mercantil, file annual accounts, maintain bank accounts tied to their fiscal identity, and operate from known premises.
-This makes asset identification and enforcement substantially more practical than in consumer collections, where debtors may have few attachable assets.
+This makes asset identification and enforcement substantially more practical than in consumer collections.

 FAQ